Equine Science (EQSC)

 EQSC 2364.
 Equine Science.
 3 Hours.

-A survey of the working and pleasure horse industry; breed selection, breeding, feeding, diseases, unsoundness and management.
+Students engage in a survey of the working and pleasure horse industry; breed selection, breeding, feeding, diseases, unsoundness and management.
 Laboratory work involves evaluation, care and grooming, tack and equipment, and basic management.

 EQSC 2390.
-Selection & Eval Of Horses.
+Selection & Eval of Horses.
 3 Hours.

 EQSC 2396.
 Special Topic.
 3 Hours.

-This course will examine special topics/issues in Equine Science at an introductory level.
+Students examine special topics/issues in Equine Science at an introductory level.
 This course may be repeated up to three times as topics and subject matter changes.
 Credits 3.

 EQSC 3340.
 Equine Behavior & Training I. 3 Hours.